 There are plenty of options – even for the budget-conscious freelancer.
-From establishing the right routine and going virtual to seeking the occasional hot-desk away from home to change your work environment, we’ve covered some of the best tips and tricks to help you stay focused wherever you choose to work, so you can enjoy a more productive, more professional and more varied freelancing life:
+From establishing the right routine and going virtual to seeking the occasional hot-desk away from home to change your work environment, we’ve covered some of the best tips and tricks to help you stay focused wherever you choose to work so that you can enjoy a more productive, more professional and more varied freelancing life:

 1. Get your morning routine right

-If you want to be a super productive, super happy homeworker then you have to establish a solid morning routine.
+If you want to be a super productive, super happy homeworker, then you have to establish a solid morning routine.
 For me, that means following a strict set of rules:

 Take some time to stretch after getting up: Nothing too elaborate.
 Just enough to wake up your muscles and stretch out your body.
 Take lots of deep breaths.

-Shower and dress as though you’re going to the office: It really is that simple.
+Shower and dress as though you’re going to the office: It is that simple.
 If you dress the part, you’ll feel professional and “at work”.